hiiamboris/red-spaces-gitlab-mirror/reference.md

 But `scrollable` knows nothing of it's content's size adjustment behavior.
 In what order should it try canvases to render it's content on?
 1-2-3-4?
 1-3-2-4?
 And how should it evaluate if content fits successfully?

 Performance is a significant consideration here, as in a scenario when a scrollable contains a scrollable that also contains a scrollable, if each one tries 2 canvases instead of 1, the innermost scrollable will be rendered 2^3=8 times instead of 1.
-This grows out of hand quickly.
+This gets out of hand quickly.

 `content-flow` is what helps scrollable reason about what canvases it should try while keeping the number of renders to a minimum:
-- `planar` only tries the full canvas (1), which works great for spaces that do not adjust to canvas (like `grid`) and so do not suffer the performance hit
+- `planar` only tries the full canvas (1), which works great for spaces that do not adjust to canvas (like `grid`), and so do not suffer the performance hit from multiple renders
 - `vertical` tries (1) and then (if height is exceeded) - (2), which works for spaces that adjust their width to canvas (vertical `list`, text `paragraph`)
 - `horizontal` tries (1) and then (if width is exceeded) - (3), which works for spaces that adjust their height to canvas (horizontal `list`)
-- spaces that adjust both dimensions (`tube`, `box`, etc) are a bad fit for a scrollable: they bring ambiguity into canvas selection and are not meant to be scrolled anyway, so no special mode is supported for these (best would be to use `planar` anyway)
+- spaces that adjust both dimensions (`tube`, `box`, etc) are a bad fit for a scrollable: they bring ambiguity into canvas selection and are not meant to be scrolled anyway, so no special mode is supported for these (best would be to use `planar`)

 </details>